Daasity/commerce-data-models/README.md

   * [Unique Customers](#unique-customers)[`uos.unique_customers`]

 >[!TIP]
-> Many of the tables contain the following fields which can be used to track the data flow from the source system to the integration schema within the database and then to UOS, our normalized order schema
+> Many of the tables contain the following fields which can be used to track the data flow from the source system to replication schema within the database and then to UOS, the normalized order schema
 >`__loaded_at`: defines when the record was last loaded into this table
->`__synced_at`: defines when the record was last replicated from the source system into the integration tables
+>`__synced_at`: defines when the record was last replicated from the source system
->`__shop_id`: defines which integration the data was replicated from (this value is from the source itself)
+>`__shop_id`: defines which extractor the data was replicated from (this value is often from the source itself)
->`__uos_integration_id`: the ID of the integration within the Daasity platform
+>`__uos_integration_id`: an ID that helps identify the specific extractor used to replicate data
 >`__uos_source`: the general source of the data (Shopify, Amazon, Magento, etc._)h

 >[!NOTE]